scipy-conference/scipy_proceedings/papers/koningterry/koningterry.rst

 reads a line from stdin in parallel.
 Readline support is enabled which gives the user line editing and history support  similar to running the Python program interactively.
-The line is then checked for any Hydra specific control sequences and compiled through the Py_CompileStringFlags.
-If the line compiled with no errors then it is executed using the  PyEval_EvalCode command.
+The line is then checked for any Hydra specific control sequences and compiled through the ``Py_CompileStringFlags``.
+If the line compiled with no errors then it is executed using the  ``PyEval_EvalCode`` command.
 Any errors in compiling or exceptions are checked for a block continuation indicator, syntax error or EOF.
 Exceptions will be displayed as in Python and available in the output of all the processors.